Assessing an application for a taxi driver licence

 When applying for a taxi driver’s licence you must have a right to work within the UK.
 The Department for Infrastructure has to be satisfied that you have a right to work in the UK before a licence can be granted.

-To prove your right to work in the UK, your application must include original documents from Lists A and B of Annex A in the 'Guidance for the Department for Infrastructure to prevent illegal working in the taxi sector in Northern Ireland'.
+To prove your right to work in the UK, your application must include original documents from Lists A and B of Annex A in the 'Guidance for the Department for Infrastructure to prevent illegal working in the taxi sector in Northern Ireland' and also be available to go to an interview in Passenger Transport Licensing Division in Coleraine.

-Drivers renewing a taxi driver’s licence must show that they have completed the required amount of taxi driver periodic training.
+Drivers renewing a taxi driver’s licence from 1 September 2016 must show that they have completed the required amount of taxi driver periodic training.

 The training must have been delivered by a training provider authorised by the Department for Infrastructure (DfI) for this purpose and at least 3.5 hours must have been Disability Awareness training.